Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: An Improvement for Splittable -CVRP

-To get the claimed ratio, we need to make a trade-off among three algorithms.
-Recall that if the upper bound of $\Delta$ is tight, i.e., $\ra=1$, we get $w(H_{CS})\leq w(I^*)$ and $w(\C_{\bmod k}^{*})=0$.
-So, apart from using an $\alpha$-approximate Hamiltonian cycle $H$, we may also consider the Hamiltonian cycle $H_{CS}$~\cite{christofides1976worst,serdyukov1978some} and a 2-approximate mod-$k$-cycle packing~\cite{GoemansW95}.
-We apply the mod-$k$-cycle packing to call the EX-ITP algorithm and the two Hamiltonian cycles to call the AG-ITP algorithm, and make a trade-off among them.
-Let $\rho_1(\ra)$, $\rho_2(\ra)$, and $\rho_3(\ra)$ denote the ratio of the three algorithms, respectively.
-They are functions on the parameter $\ra$.
-Our final ratio is $\max_{0\leq \ra\leq 1}\min\lrc{\rho_1(\ra),\ \rho_2(\ra),\ \rho_3(\ra)}$.
+To obtain the claimed approximation ratio, we need to make a trade-off among three algorithms.
+Recall that if the upper bound of $\Delta$ in Lemma~\ref{lb-delta} is tight, we have $\ra=1$, and then we have $w(H_{CS})\leq w(I^*)$ and $w(\C_{\bmod k}^{*})=0$ by Lemmas~\ref{lb-chris} and \ref{lb-cyclepacking}.
+Thus, apart from using an $\alpha$-approximate Hamiltonian cycle $H$, we may also consider using the Hamiltonian cycle $H_{CS}$~\cite{christofides1976worst,serdyukov1978some} and a modification of a 2-approximate mod-$k$-cycle cover~\cite{GoemansW95}.
+We will apply the mod-$k$-cycle cover to call EX-ITP and the two Hamiltonian cycles to call AG-ITP, and then make a trade-off among them.